linxy29/NCL_differentiation/README.md

 # NLC_differentiation

-This GitHub repository contains all the scripts and main files that were used for the paper .... analyses and figures.
-Additonal data and processed files can be available upon reasonable request to the corresponding authors.
+This GitHub repository contains all the scripts and main files that were used for the paper "Integration of in vitro and in vivo models defines a molecular signature reference for human embryonic notochordal cells" (under reviewing at iScience).
+Additonal data and processed files can be available upon reasonable request to the corresponding authors (anne.camus@univ-nantes.fr).

 # CellChat
 - CellChat_NOTO_SB_iPS_NLC_trimean.R: Creation and analyse of a cellchat object for the NOTO SB condition with trimean method